This blog may contain affiliate links. Read our disclosure policy for more info.

 A reef snorkeling tour is a fun activity for the day.
 Boats sail from the downtown port, and the prices are very reasonable, ranging from $45 to $70 USD.
 This is a very different reef tour; the local fisherman will take you to an amazing untouched reef called Mesoamerican Barrier Reef – it is one of the largest coal reefs in the world and extends for over 966 kilometers (600 miles).
 Capacity for this tour is limited to 10 so you don’t have to worry about it feeling overly crowded.
-If you love snorkeling it’s definitely not a tour you want to miss out on!
+If you love snorkeling around Cancun it’s definitely not a tour you want to miss out on!

-If you decide to rent a car to visit Puerto Morelos, you can also visit La Ruta del Cenote (which I’ll go through in more detail further down in this blog post!), which is just a few minutes from this fishing town.
+If you decide to rent a car in Mexico to visit Puerto Morelos, you can also visit La Ruta del Cenote (which I’ll go through in more detail further down in this blog post!), which is just a few minutes from this fishing town.

 3. Playa del Carmen